doronz88/pymobiledevice3/misc/understanding_idevice_protocol_layers.md

 pymobiledevice3 bonjour rsd
 ```

-We don't delve too much as to what RSD exposes.
+We don't delve too much into what RSD exposes.
 For that you may read in:

 <https://github.com/doronz88/pymobiledevice3/blob/master/misc/RemoteXPC.md>